-We love to relax, eat brunch, and spend time with family on the weekends.
-Today, I decided to make a Mediterranean tofu scramble with many veggies.
-But, breakfast doesn't have to be boring.
+Today, I decided to make a Mediterranean tofu scramble with a bunch of veggies.
 I love tofu scramble because it's like a blank slate waiting to be flavored and fussed over.
 This unique Mediterranean scramble recipe is easy to make, but it also reheats well throughout the week for a quick breakfast on the fly.
-So, if you're craving a different type of vegan breakfast, give this Greek tofu scramble a try!
+So, if you're craving a different type of vegan breakfast, try this Greek tofu scramble!

 As many of you already know, I love Mediterranean food.
 However, most of the Greek recipes I veganize come from my grandma.
 She loved to cook and feed her grandchildren.
 Since I never liked eggs as a child, she always made me lunch foods for breakfast.
-My sister, on the other hand, loves breakfast.
-For as long as I can remember, scrambled eggs were a staple at our house on the weekends.
 So, today, I'm making a Greek tofu scramble to mimic my grandma's Greek scrambled eggs.

-When I transitioned to a plant-based diet, I didn't really like tofu until I figured out how to cook it and transform it into many of my favorite meals.
-I love tofu, and tofu scramble is one of my favorites.
+When I transitioned to a plant-based diet, I hated tofu until I figured out how to transform it into many of my favorite meals.
+I love tofu, and scrambled tofu makes the perfect healthy breakfast!

-Black salt has antioxidant properties and has surprisingly low sodium levels.
-It also contains essential minerals like iron, calcium, and magnesium, essential to healthy bodies.
+Black salt has antioxidant properties and surprisingly low sodium levels.
+It also contains essential minerals like iron, calcium, and magnesium.

 Other added benefits of black salt include: